m4qo5/unipipeline/README.md

 # unipipeline
-simple way to build the declarative and destributed data pipelines.
+simple way to build the declarative and distributed data pipelines.